apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission/evaluation.md

      checks before delegating the calls to the delegated builder.

   1. For non _admin_ sessions the `SecureNodeBuilder` fetches its _tree permissions_ via
+     `getTreePermission()`.

-     `getTreePermission()` (See [below](#getTreePermission) of how this works) and then calls `TreePermission.canRead()`.
-This method (signature with no arguments) checks the `READ_NODE` permission for normal trees (as in this example) or the `READ_ACCESS_CONTROL` permission on _AC trees_ [^1] and remembers the result in the `ReadStatus`.
+  1. The `TreePermission` is responsible for evaluating the permissions granted or denied for a given Oak `Tree` and it's properties.
+In order to test if a the tree itself is accessible `TreePermission#canRead()` is called and checks the `READ_NODE` permission for normal trees (as in this example) or the `READ_ACCESS_CONTROL` permission on _AC trees_.
+The result is remembered in the `ReadStatus` kept with this `TreePermission` instance.

-     For that an iterator of the _permission entries_ is [retrieved](#getEntryIterator) which provides all the relevant permission entries needed to be evaluated for this tree (and and set of principals associated with the permission provider).
+  1. The read status is based on the evaluation of the  _permission entries_ that are effective for this tree and the set of principals associated with the permission provider.
+They are retrieved internally by calling `getEntryIterator()`.

-  1. The _permission entries_ are analyzed if they include the respective permission and if so, the read status is set accordingly.
-Note that the sequence of the permission entries from the iterator is already in the correct order for this kind of evaluation. this is ensured by the way how they are stored in the [permission store](../permission.html#permissionStore) and how they are feed into the iterator.
+  1. The _permission entries_ are [analyzed](#entry_evaluation) if they include the respective permission and if so, the read status is set accordingly.
+Note that the sequence of the permission entries from the iterator is already in the correct order for this kind of evaluation.
+This is ensured by the way how they are stored in the [permission store](../permission.html#permissionStore) and how they are feed into the iterator (see [Order or Permission Entries](#getEntryIterator) above).

      The iteration also detects if the evaluated permission entries cover _this_ node and all its properties.
 If this is the case, subsequent calls that evaluate the property read